Know Before You Go: Galveston Edition

 Sunflower Bakery & Café

-I cannot say enough cute things about this institution.
+I cannot say enough good things about this institution celebrating 25 years this year.
 Personally, I’d get in there for breakfast or brunch.
 I break my seafood rule for them and order the barbacoa omelet with breakfast potatoes.
 The crab cake and eggs are my other go-to.
 But whatever you do, order those potatoes.

 Non-seafood: pancakes & fresh berries